Inclusive Team Challenges for Exceptional Athletes

-Experience the Thrill of the Challenge this September
+This Coming September, Experience the Thrill of Colorado’s Adventure TEAM Challenge

-World T.E.A.M.
-Sports‘ annual Adventure TEAM Challenge brings together disabled and able-bodied athletes for three days of competition in the high desert wilderness of western Colorado.
-Debuting in 2007 as the Real Deal Inclusive Sports Adventure, the Challenge inspires and challenges athletes of all abilities.
+Debuting in 2007 as the Real Deal Inclusive Sports Adventure, the Adventure TEAM Challenge inspires and challenges athletes of all abilities.
 With each team of five including two athletes with disabilities, one being a wheelchair user, the Challenge provides an opportunity for competitors to work together toward shared goals and rewards.

-Since the first Challenge in June 2007, the events have been hosted in Colorado.
+Since the first Challenge in June 2007, each Challenge has been hosted in Colorado.
 The first five were held in the high mountains near Rancho del Rio along the Colorado River north of Eagle and south of Leadville along the Arkansas River.
-In 2012, a new course west of Grand Junction and Fruita in the McInnis Canyon National Conservation Area near the Utah border debuted.
+In 2012, a new course west of Grand Junction in the scenic McInnis Canyon National Conservation Area near the Utah border debuted.

 “Throughout our history, Alteryx has evolved from a product-based company to one that values our ongoing relationship with customers.
 Participating in the Adventure TEAM Challenge was a perfect way to learn from amazing people how to create an exceptional community.
 By fielding a team, we discovered that showing up, participating with a full heart and finishing together is what transforms ordinary individuals into extraordinary heroes and ultimately creates a community of solution providers, and this continues to inspire our shared ingenuity. ”